 In BP21 we will continue to invest in application performance monitoring and robotic process automation to improve resolution time, increase system availability and improve process efficiency.
-We will continue our ongoing development and adoption of our new IT Service Management platform which will initially launch in the latter half of BP20 and will introduce operational and governance benefits which will ultimately be passed onto customers as increased service levels and response times.
+We will continue our ongoing development and adoption of our new IT Service Management platform (Service Now) which will initially launch in the latter half of BP20 and will introduce operational and governance benefits which will ultimately be passed onto customers as increased service levels and response times.
 We also expect continued investment in reducing technical debt, which will in turn reduce manual interventions and therefore errors.
-These changes and investments all contribute to continuous and sustainable operational improvement.
+In order to consistently deliver high quality services, Xoserve recognises that our IT estate needs to remain highly efficient and optimal, and so the term Technical Debt is being used to recognise improvements required to our IT estate that if not made, will increase our operating costs.
+These range from accelerated removal of defects; improving system health and performance (E.g. data archiving, AQ Taskforce); improving right first time for incident management; driving automation and improving system monitoring and alerting.
+This activity will have a direct benefit to customers, by reducing risk, increasing reliability, reducing data processing errors and faults which disrupt our service provision; additionally, these improvements are an important part of delivering the year on year MTB savings we promised in BP20 and are continuing to promise in BP21.